globalbibletools/platform/.github/CONTRIBUTING.md

 # Contributing to Global Bible Tools

 Thank you for your interest in contributing to Global Bible Tools!
 Please familiarize yourself with this document before you open a PR.

-Accepted PRs are automatically deployed to globalbibletools.com.
+We would also appreciate if you filled out this [form](https://enormous-square-660.notion.site/1468e90207d68038b9e5f22949d40b87?pvs=105), so we can get to know you a little better.

 ## Getting Started